1A3Dev/REPO-LobbyImprovements/README.md

   - Config option to skip moon phase animation
   - Config option to skip splash screen
 - Lobby Menu
-  - Config option to make the lobby menu be shown when loading a singleplayer save file
+  - [Host] Config option to make the lobby menu be shown when loading a singleplayer save file
   - Fixed a few exceptions when going to the lobby menu in singleplayer
 - Player Name Prefixes
   - This adds name prefixes for the game's developers and testers